-What Should I Do At The Scene Of An Accident In Which I Am Involved?
+What Should I Do at an Accident I Am Involved?

 You’re driving your car to work, home, or anywhere else when someone hits you.
 Either they weren’t paying attention to the road or they were disobeying the law and were unable to stop before they hit you.
 Now you’re sitting in your car unsure what to do next.
 Do you get out of the car?
 Do you stay with it?
 Do you move it?
 Do you talk to the other driver?
 You probably have no idea what to do next, but we can help you make the right decisions following your accident.
 Remember that many accidents are minor and the law in many states is to remove accident vehicles from the middle of the road if they are minor.
 Before you do anything, pay attention to this list.